Mark Napier (ice hockey)

-Mark Robert Napier (born January 28, 1957) is a Canadian former professional ice hockey player who played over a thousand professional games between the National Hockey League and World Hockey Association.
+Mark Robert Napier (born January 28, 1957) is a Canadian former professional ice hockey player who played over a thousand professional games between the National Hockey League and World Hockey Association between 1975 and 1989.
 He was a two-time Stanley Cup winner in the NHL.

 Biography

 As a youth, Napier played in the 1968 and 1969 Quebec International Pee-Wee Hockey Tournaments with minor ice hockey teams from Toronto.

 An alumnus of the Toronto Marlboros organization, Napier turned pro as a teenager for the Toronto Toros of the WHA and also played for the Birmingham Bulls.
-After the WHA folded, Napier joined the Montreal Canadiens, winning the Stanley Cup with them in 1979.
+One year before the WHA folded, Napier joined the Montreal Canadiens, winning the Stanley Cup with them in 1979.
 He also played for the Minnesota North Stars before joining the Edmonton Oilers, winning his second Cup with them in 1985.
 In 1987, he was traded again, and would finish his career in North America in a Buffalo Sabres uniform before playing three seasons in Italy.

 In 1997, Napier was hired as the head coach of the Toronto St. Michael's Majors of the Ontario Hockey League.
 He was the president of the NHL Alumni Association for 12 years and retired in 2016.